Key Takeaways:

 For more information about the HCBS FMAP programs, please reach out to AHS.HCBSFMAP@vermont.gov.

 Updates on HCBS Enhanced Funding will be posted to the Global Commitment Register (GCR).
-Please see GCR 21-039,GCR 22-075, and GCR 23-106 for public notices on HCBS Enhanced Funding.
+Please see GCR 21-039,GCR 22-075, GCR 23-106, and GCR 24-019 for public notices on HCBS Enhanced Funding.
 If you would like to be notified when new Medicaid policies are posted to the GCR, please email AHS.MedicaidPolicy@vermont.gov and request to be added to the GCR listserv.